Best Payment Gateway

 How We Evaluate Payment Gateway Services

-To an untrained eye, all of the best payment gateways may seem identical.
-However, while they all offer online payment services, things like fees, integration options, and merchant account offers vary by provider and affect your bottom line.
+Since global eCommerce sales surpassed $4.8 billion in 2021, the importance of seamless transfers has become indisputable.
+Still, to an untrained eye, all payment gateways may seem identical.
+However, while they all offer online payment services, fees, integration options, and merchant account offers vary by provider and affect your bottom line.
 Here’s the evaluation methodology we rely on when reviewing and scoring payment gateways:

 A merchant account is a type of bank account that enables businesses to process card payments.
-A merchant account is usually unique to your business, and opening one is an essential step in the lead-up to selecting the best payment processor.
+This bank account is unique to your business, and opening one is an essential step in the lead-up to selecting the best payment processor.
 The application process involves bank underwriters looking into your credit and payment history and that of your business.
-However, some payment gateway providers can open a merchant account for you, saving you time and effort - for a price.
-Payment processor merchant account providers also differ in whether they provide you with a unique merchant ID or act as a third-party payment processor instead of you.
+However, some payment gateway providers can open this account for you, saving you time and effort - for a price.
+They also differ in whether they provide you with a unique merchant ID or act as a third-party processor.

 The best payment processor for eCommerce will offer both types of pricing.
-Conventional wisdom says that businesses with a smaller transaction volume can stick to third-party processors, as they won’t lose too much money since the fees are percentage-based.
-However, once your transaction volume increases, you’re better off with a merchant account and fixed fees to avoid hemorrhaging money when the percentages stack up.
+Conventional wisdom says businesses with a smaller transaction volume can stick to third-party processors, as they won’t lose too much money since the fees are percentage-based.
+However, once your transaction volume increases, you’re better off with a merchant account and a fixed monthly fee to avoid hemorrhaging money when the percentages stack up.

-Aside from transaction costs, some processors may charge setup fees, monthly fees, and termination fees.
+Aside from transaction costs, some processors may charge setup, termination, and monthly fees.
 The key to picking the right online payment processing provider is reading the fine print and calculating potential costs based on your current transaction volume.

-Even the best online payment processors don’t have complete global coverage: While there are payment gateways that support a massive number of countries and their respective, they still vary greatly, so this is an important factor for anyone adopting a specific payment gateway.
+Even the best online payment processors don’t have complete global coverage: While there are payment gateways that support a massive number of countries and their respective currencies, they still vary greatly, so this is an important factor for anyone adopting a specific payment gateway.

-The main purpose of payment gateways, aside from transaction processing, is to seamlessly integrate into your eCommerce platform.
+Besides transaction processing, the primary purpose of payment gateways is to seamlessly integrate into your eCommerce platform.
 Slow or complicated payment processes might annoy customers and negatively impact your sales.
 Luckily, most online payment solutions feature the pre-built checkout page option.

-The best payment gateway providers offer instantly usable checkout pages which require no coding experience to set up.
-The majority of providers also offer API integrations, creating customized payment pages, and a variety of other integration solutions.
+Payment gateway providers should offer instantly usable checkout pages which require no coding experience to set up.
+The majority of providers also offer API integrations, creating customized payment pages, and a variety of other solutions.
 Don’t get overwhelmed by the choices, though - focus only on the things your business really needs, or the extra costs will stack up quickly.

 It goes without saying that payment processing involves handling extremely sensitive customer data.
-Therefore, it’s imperative that you protect your site in general and payment gateways in particular with the necessary security measures.
-The best payment gateway providers need to adhere to the so-called Payment Card Industry Data Security Standard.
+Therefore, it’s imperative that you protect your site.
+Payment gateway providers must adhere to the Payment Card Industry Data Security Standard.
 The PCI represents a unified data security standard required from all entities that process card payments.
 While PCI compliance is not required by federal law, individual states have local legislation that directly refers to the PCI DSS.

-PCI compliance is managed by the PCI Security Standards Council.
+The PCI Security Standards Council manages PCI compliance, and many payment gateways provide the necessary security measures for it.
 This body, comprised of major card brands, works to enhance global payment account data security.
-Failure to comply can lead to financial penalties and can even get you banned from accepting card payments.
+Failure to comply can lead to financial penalties and even get you banned from accepting card payments.
 Therefore, the best online payment gateway will be fully PCI-compliant.